rust-stuco/lectures/week9/lifetimes.md

 }

 fn main() {
-    // i is owned and contains no references,
+    // `i` is owned and contains no references,
-    // thus it has a 'static bound let i = 5;
+    // thus it has a 'static bound. let i = 5;
     print_it(i);

-    // oops, &i only has the lifetime defined by
+    // Oops, `&i` only has the lifetime defined by
-    // the scope of main, so it's not 'static print_it(&i);
+    // the scope of main, so it's not 'static. print_it(&i);
 }
 ```